Rule 3717-1-02.4 | Management and personnel: supervision.

 (8) Employees are using proper methods to rapidly cool time/temperature controlled for safety foods that are not held hot or are not for consumption within four hours, through daily oversight of the employees' routine monitoring of food temperatures during cooling;

-(14) Employees are properly trained in food safety, including food allergy awareness, as it relates to their assigned duties;
+(15) Employees are properly trained in food safety, including food allergy awareness, as it relates to their assigned duties.
+Food allergy awareness includes describing foods identified as major food allergens and the symptoms that a major food allergen could cause in a sensitive individual who has an allergic reaction;

-(17) The food service operation or retail food establishment has written procedures for employees to follow when responding to vomiting or diarrheal events that involve discharge onto surfaces in the food service operation or retail food establishment.
+(18) The food service operation or retail food establishment has written procedures for employees to follow when responding to vomiting or diarrheal events that involve the discharge of vomitus or fecal matter onto surfaces in the food service operation or retail food establishment.
 The procedures are to address the specific actions employees take to minimize the spread of contamination and the exposure of employees, consumers, food, and surfaces to vomitus or fecal matter.